React controls & platform libraries (preview)

-The ReactControl.init method for control initialization does not have
+The ReactControl.init method for control initialization doesn't have

-div parameters because these controls do not render the DOM directly.
-Instead ReactControl.updateView returns a ReactElement which has the details of the actual control in React format.
+div parameters because these controls don't render the DOM directly.
+Instead ReactControl.updateView returns a ReactElement that has the details of the actual control in React format.

-React and Fluent libraries are not included in the package because they are shared, therfore the size of bundle.js is significantly smaller.
+React and Fluent libraries aren't included in the package because they're shared, therefore the size of bundle.js is smaller.

 You can find two new controls added to the samples as part of this preview.
-Functionally, they are the same as their standard version but will have much better performance.
+Functionally, they're the same as their standard version but have better performance.